What Affects Electrician Cost in Adelaide

 Smoke Alarm Installation (Hardwired)

-Cost: $150-$250 per alarm Time: 30-45 minutes per alarmRental properties: Require interconnected alarms (all alarms sound together) = $200-$300 per alarm
+Time: 30-45 minutes per alarmRental properties: SA law requires interconnected alarms (all alarms sound together) — this affects the install scope.

 LED Downlight Installation